bradx3/quinc/README.md

 Processors can be any class with a #process method.
 The processor will be given an array of files.
 That array should be filtered, added to, and returned.

 Destinations can be any class with a #transfer method.
-The destination will be a root path, and a partial path to be copied to.
+The destination will be a root path, and a list of partial paths to be copied.
 It is up to the destination class to combine the partial path with any server path (etc) and then copy.

 ## Copyright